FROM THE HALL GOVERNMENT

 Hey Roos,

 As you step into Keough, you're joining a close-knit brotherhood that values camaraderie, academic excellence, and success.
-Our hall is known for its rich traditions, from the lively Chariot Race to the spirited Toga Dance, creating memories that will last a lifetime.
+Our hall is known for its rich traditions, ranging from our spirited Toga Dance and Chariot Race all the way to our competitive intersection football and basketball sporting events.
+We hope you are as excited to join our brotherhood as we are to have you here in our community at Notre Dame.

 This year, we are here to support you as you navigate your college journey.
 Keough is your home away from home, and we're excited to welcome you into our incredible community!